victoriapham1/saddle-and-sirloin-tracker/README.md

 ## Tests

-An RSpec test suite is available and can be ran using:
+An RSpec test suite is available and can be ran using: `rspec spec/`

-`rspec spec/`

-You can run all the test cases by running.
-This will run both the unit and integration tests.
+You can run all the test cases by running `rspec .` This will run both the unit and integration tests.
-`rspec .`

 ## Execute Code